 Wayne Levin was born in Los Angeles in 1945.
-His father gave him a Brownie camera, and a little kit to develop his own film, for his 12th birthday and from that early age he was hooked on photography.
+His father gave him a Brownie camera, and a little kit to develop his own film, for his 12th birthday.
+From then on he was hooked on photography.

-After graduating high school in 1962 he attended Brooks Institute of Photography in Santa Barbara, California.
-Motivated to participate in the Civil Rights movement he left Brooks in 1964.
+After graduating high school in 1962, he attended Brooks Institute of Photography in Santa Barbara, California.
+Motivated to participate in the Civil Rights movement, Wayne left Brooks in 1964.
 Over the next several years he worked with the Congress of Racial Equality and the Mississippi Freedom Democratic Party.

-No longer a student, he lost his deferment and was about to be drafted when he decided a better choice would be to join the Navy.
+No longer a student, he lost his deferment and was to be drafted when he decided to join the Navy instead.
 He spent two years aboard the USS Hornet, seven months of which were off the coast of Vietnam.
 While in the Navy, his family moved to Hawaii, and upon his discharge in 1968, he moved there to join them.
 His interest in travel and photography led him to take a year and a half trip around the world.
 Wayne sailed through the South Pacific and traveled over land through Asia and Europe.

-In 1986 Wayne started the photography program at La Pietra, Hawaii School for Girls, where he taught as an artist-in-residence for a year.
+In 1986, Wayne started the photography program at La Pietra, Hawaii School for Girls, where he taught as an artist-in-residence for a year.
 He received an Ohio Arts Council artist-in-residence at the Dayton Art Institute for two years in 1987.
-During his residency he taught photography and arranged exhibitions of his students’ work.
-Additionally, he produced and exhibited several bodies of work including an in-depth study of Hospice of Dayton, which was the second largest Hospice in the United States at that time.
+During his residency, he taught photography and arranged exhibitions for his students’ work.
+Additionally, he produced and exhibited several bodies of work, including an in-depth study of Hospice of Dayton, which was the second largest Hospice in the United States at that time.
 This project earned him an Ohio Arts Council Photographers Fellowship.

-Upon finishing his residency in Ohio Wayne returned to Hawaii, marrying in 1990, and relocated to Kona on the Island of Hawaii.
-A friend suggested he photograph the dolphins in Kealakekua Bay, which led to a re-immersion into underwater photography.
-During the following years he received magazine assignments to photograph throughout the Pacific and Caribbean and further developed his reputation as a black and white underwater photographer.
+Upon finishing his residency in Ohio, Wayne returned to Hawaii, marrying in 1990, and relocated to Kona on the Big Island of Hawaii.
+A friend suggested he photograph the dolphins in Kealakekua Bay, which led to his re-immersion of underwater photography.
+During the following years, he received magazine assignments to photograph throughout the Pacific and Caribbean, and further developed his reputation as a black and white underwater photographer.

-In the early 90’s he participated in a book project along with photographers, Franco Salmoiraghi, David Ulrich and Roland Reeves, documenting the misuse, by the U.S. military, and restoration of the Hawaiian Island of Kaho`olawe.
-In 1995 Kaho`olawe: Na Leo O Kanaloa was published by `Ai Pohaku Press, and it received the Hawaii Book Publishers Association, Hawaii Book of the Year award in 1996.
-The photographs from this project were exhibited at the Bishop Museum in Honolulu and traveled throughout the Hawaiian Islands over the following two years.
+In the early 90s, he participated in a book project, along with photographers, Franco Salmoiraghi, David Ulrich and Roland Reeves, documenting the misuse, by the U.S. military, and restoration of the Hawaiian Island of Kaho`olawe.
+In 1995, Kaho`olawe: Na Leo O Kanaloa was published by `Ai Pohaku Press.
+It received the Hawaii Book Publishers Association, Hawaii Book of the Year award in 1996.
+The photographs from this project were exhibited at the Bishop Museum in Honolulu, and traveled throughout the Hawaiian Islands for the following two years.
 An exhibition, Kaho`olawe: Rebirth of a Sacred Hawaiian Island, was presented at the Arts and Industries Building, Smithsonian Institution in Washington, D.C. in 2002.

-In 1993 Wayne was one of six artists included in the First Biennial Exhibit at the Contemporary Museum, in Honolulu.
-The underwater portraits of his daughter Elise, from age 6 months to 2 years, explored her interaction with the ocean while learning to swim, and further extended his black and white underwater portfolio.
+In 1993, Wayne was one of six artists included in the First Biennial Exhibit at the Contemporary Museum, in Honolulu.
+The underwater portraits of his daughter Elise, from age 6 months to 2 years, explored her interaction with the ocean while learning to swim, further extending Wayne's black and white underwater portfolio.